pitt-crc/Slurm-Test-Environment/README.md

 The default `latest` tag points to image with the most recent Slurm version.
 This is not always the same as the version most recently published by Slurm.
 Specific Slurm versions can be requested by specifying the version as a tag.
-See [here](https://github.com/pitt-crc/Slurm-Test-Environment/pkgs/container/test-env) for all availible tags.
+See [here](https://github.com/pitt-crc/Slurm-Test-Environment/pkgs/container/test-env) for all available tags.

 ### Building an Image Locally